We are delighted to announce that the award winning Hadleigh 2012 Legacy 10k returns on Sunday 20th March 2022!

 If you have entered the race close to the race date, you will need to collect your race number on the morning of the event.
 If you proceed to the registration table, a race official will write down your name and advise you of your race number – and you will be asked to sanitise your hands and, if you wish, put on gloves, before collecting your number from a storage box on the desk.
 Please remember to social distance from the race official and anybody else who is collecting a number.
 A race official will manage any queues to ensure everybody remains socially distanced.

-Please note that you will not be able to enter on the day due to the new guidelines.
 Entries are available online until midnight the night before the event.

 Race numbers must be worn on the front of your shirt and not on your legs or back.
 If you do so you may not receive an accurate time.
 Make sure you do not damage the chip.
 Please make sure you complete the medical information on the reverse of your number.
 Remember race numbers are non-transferable.
 This is particularly imperative at this time as it is now more important than ever that we know who is taking part in the event.